-Our admissions policy is written to comply with the requirements of the School Admissions Code, School Admissions Appeals Code and other relevant legislation:
+This admissions policy is written to comply with the requirements of the School Admissions Code, School Admissions Appeals Code and other relevant legislation so that

-- so that parents will know how to apply for a school place, when to apply and what happens when an application is made; - so that our governors, head teacher and members of staff understand what to do; - to set out our commitment to fair, clear and consistent admissions procedures.
+- parents will know how to apply for a school place, when to apply and what happens when an application is made: - our governors, head teacher and members of staff understand what to do; - we are committed to fair, clear and consistent admissions procedures.

 It should be read along with Devon County Council's Step by Step Guide to admissions, its Co-ordinated Admissions Schemes, Fair Access Protocol and Education Transport Policy.
-The LA will discuss decisions with the head teacher and the Governing Body as a part of exercising its responsibility for this policy and for decisions taken in response to admissions applications.

-Once our policy is determined, it cannot be changed unless an amendment is required to correct a typographical error, to ensure that the policy complies with the Codes where it is identified to be non-compliant, in response to a determination of the Office of the school's Adjudicator or where approval has been received to a request for an In-Year Variation.
-Any amendments that are made will be detailed in the Policy Version section below.
+Once an admissions policy is determined, it cannot be changed unless an amendment is required to correct a typographical error, to ensure that the policy complies with the Codes where it is identified to be non-compliant, in response to a determination of the Office of the School's Adjudicator or where approval has been received to a request for an In-Year Variation.
+Any amendments that are made will be detailed in the Policy Version section above.